solidoss/solidframe/tutorials/aio_echo/README.md

 	}
 ```

 In the first four lines of the above code we prepare a socket device for listening for new connections.
-If the prepared socket device is ok we go on and print the local address of the socket then we instantiate a Listener object.
+Then, if the socket device is OK we go on and print the local address of the socket then we instantiate a Listener object.
 The listener object will need:
- * a reference to the __service__ - all accepted connections will be registered onto the given service.
+ * a reference to the __service__ - all accepted connections will be registered onto the given service;
- * a reference to the __scheduler__ - all accepted connection will be scheduled onto the given scheduler
+ * a reference to the __scheduler__ - all accepted connection will be scheduled onto the given scheduler;
  * the socket device previously prepared.

-After the Listener object is created it must be atomically:
+After the Listener object is created it must be _atomically_:
- * Registered onto service
+ * Registered onto service.
- * Scheduled onto scheduler
+ * Scheduled onto scheduler.

 This is done in the line: